vladimirfomene/vladimirfomene.github.io/content/blog/wallet-descriptors.md

 Although, BIP44, BIP49 and BIP84 provide standard derivation paths to be used by all wallets, not every wallet supports these BIPs.
 As a direct consequence, some wallets will not be able to derive a user's balance given a BIP39 mnemonic phrase as they might be using a different derivation path from the wallet that produced the backup.
 This is will create an illusion of a loss of funds for a user thereby providing a very poor user experience.

-Last but not the least, this current architecture also doesn't provide the mechanism for wallets to easily watch funds in a multisig.
+This current architecture also doesn't provide the mechanism for wallets to easily watch funds in a multisig and perhaps most importantly to be able to monitor and sign transactions related to arbitrary scripts, without specific logic being added to every single wallet implementation.

 Last but not the least, with the advent of SEGWIT, wallets created new version bytes (version bytes are prepended to the 20 bytes of a public key to create different address types) to denote native SegWit addresses.
 With SEGWIT, wallets used `0x049d7cb2` for `ypub` which is an extended public key for wrapped SEGWIT addresses and `0x04b24746` for `zpub` which is an extended public key for native SegWit.
 Using prefixes like `xpub`, `ypub` and `zpub` are not sustainable in the long term as they are only so many letters in the alphabet.